Sliding Scale of Antagonist Vileness

 - Anti Villains: Their actions are usually evil or at least morally questionable, but they're either fighting for an admirable goal, really ineffectual as villains, don't want to be evil, have a lot of redeeming values, or some specific reason outside their control for being evil.

 - Designated Villain averages out right near the middle of the scale.
 The disagreement that makes this one YMMV comes from whether they are anti-villains or ordinary villains, which differs from viewer to viewer.
 They can't be any lower than that, otherwise their "designated" status unambiguously comes across as villain whitewashing by the audience.
 They also can't be any higher, otherwise their "villainy" will just be a plain Informed Attribute.
-They can actually get genuinely bad or worse with time, however.
+They can actually get genuinely bad with time, however.

 Moderately Sympathetic (above this line and the majority of the audience will start to sympathize with the antagonist; below it and the majority will start to hate them)